AhmetCanArslan/kde-connect-script/README.md

 ## 📁 Scripts Overview

 ### 📤 [sendClipboardtoDevice](./sendClipboardtoDevice/)
-Send files or screenshots from your clipboard to mobile devices via KDE Connect.
+Send files or screenshots from your clipboard to connected devices via KDE Connect.

 **Features:**
 - Send files that are copied to clipboard directly to your device